-The Dutch journalist Bette Dam lived in Afghanistan for four years, where she worked as a correspondent for NRC Handelsblad and Radio Netherlands Worldwide.
+Bette Dam is a Dutch journalist.
+She lived in Afghanistan for four years, where she worked as a correspondent for NRC Handelsblad and Radio Netherlands Worldwide, among others.
+She is currently finishing a PHD looking to address and change the narratives of contemporary war journalism.

 Bette Dam